-Philippines says China seizure of fish catch unacceptable
+Philippines says Chinese seizures of fish catch unacceptable

-MANILA, Philippines (AP) — The Philippine president’s spokesman says the Chinese coast guard’s seizures of fish caught by Filipino fishermen near a disputed shoal are unacceptable.
+MANILA, Philippines (AP) — The Philippine president’s office on Monday called Chinese seizures of fish caught by Philippine fishing boats near a disputed shoal unacceptable, and presented three fishermen who described their experiences.

-Presidential spokesman Harry Roque presented three fishermen who described their travails in a news conference Monday at the presidential palace.
+Presidential spokesman Harry Roque said he and Foreign Secretary Alan Peter Cayetano raised the incidents with the Chinese ambassador in Manila, who assured them that Chinese coast guard personnel would be punished if an investigation finds the accusations are accurate.

-Roque said he and the foreign secretary have raised the incidents with the Chinese ambassador in Manila, who, he said, has assured them that the Chinese coast guard personnel would be punished if the Filipinos’ complaints are proven after an investigation.
+The recent incidents at Scarborough Shoal have sparked new criticism after a TV network interviewed fishermen and broadcast a video of the alleged confiscations.
+China has sparked alarm with its recent actions to fortify its sweeping territorial claims in the South China Sea, including the reported installation of anti-ship and anti-aircraft missiles on its newly built islands.

-The recent incidents at the Scarborough Shoal drew attention after a local TV network interviewed some fishermen and showed video of the alleged Chinese confiscations.
-The incidents come despite friendlier ties between the Asian neighbors under President Rodrigo Duterte, who has avoided strongly criticizing China in public.
+The incidents have increased pressure on President Rodrigo Duterte’s government to take a stronger stance toward China’s behavior in the disputed waters.
+Since his inauguration, Duterte has forged cozier ties with China and avoided strongly criticizing it in public.

 Most Read Nation & World Stories